The Human Story Behind Tarot: A Journey From Card Game to Spiritual Guide

 The Tarot Deck: A Symbolic Universe of 78 Cards

 A tarot deck is made of 78 cards, each carrying a distinct energy.
 Collectively, these cards represent everything a person might experience – beginnings, endings, emotions, challenges, desires, fears, cycles, spiritual growth, and everyday choices.
 Tarot is not just a deck.
 It’s a complete symbolic language.
+The deck is divided into three major groups:Major Arcana (22 Cards)

 The Major Arcana are the heart of the tarot.
 These cards represent life’s big themes – personal evolution, spiritual lessons, and transformational experiences.
 Cards like The Magician, The Lovers, The Hermit, Death, The Star, and The World illustrate major turning points or internal movements.
+The journey begins with The Fool, card zero, the symbol of new beginnings.
+If you want to explore what The Fool represents emotionally and spiritually, you can read the full meaning in this guide: meaning of The Fool card.
+If you wish to explore all 22 cards with their energy, symbols, and guidance, you’ll find the complete list here: complete Major Arcana list.Minor Arcana (56 Cards)

 While the Major Arcana shows the big picture, the Minor Arcana highlights daily life – relationships, decisions, thoughts, work, stability, emotion, and growth.
-These cards are divided into four suits:
+These cards are divided into four suits:- Cups – emotions, love, healing

 - Swords – thoughts, communication, conflict